change-hi/change-hi.github.io/morea/hpc/experience-hpc-deep-learning.md

 <details>
   <summary>Solution</summary>
-For what we are currently using it should print:
+For what we are currently using it should output:

 '2.10.0'